I am currently exploring...

 Penrose progressed on from Kepler and look to the pentagon.
 It is in the first of the Penroses tilings systems from the 1970 that includes the pentagon at the center that I find most alluring.
 Penrose found that six tiles shapes could tile a 'plane' these and these are dipicted in the paintings.
 Called a 'P1 tiling' which is Penrose's original set of six prototiles.

 It is five-fold rotational symmetry, about the center of the of a centeral pentagon, reflecting the nonperiodicity of the tiling.
 Any tiling created using this set of tiles must be nonperiodic, a not recurring at regular intervals system.
 More information about this can be found here- http://www.wikiwand.com/en/Penrose_tiling

 Personally I find fragments and shapes jumping out visually in infinite overlaying patterns.
 It really evokes something in me.
 In P1 tiling I see everything.

 The paintings are an abstraction of geometry and nature the figure dancing in between the corridors of consiouness.

 I 'feel' this as a creative response rather than an anything makes sense.
 It is more of a fasination for the system of tiles and how these relate to everything and to us.

-It is also a refinement following on from work I had done proir, that began with sitting in a tree and drawing the branches going out from the bough I was sat upon which you can see below in the gallery.
+It is also a refinement following on from work I had done prior, that began with sitting in a tree and drawing the branches going out from the bough I was sat upon which you can see below.
 For me the pentagon and geometry thereof seems to be everywhere.